 Install the Anthropic SDK

-Install the Anthropic SDK for Python and Node, configure your API key, and verify with a one-line messages.create call to Claude.
+Install the official Claude SDK for Python and Node, set your API key the safe way, and prove it works with a one-line call.

 Python

-Install via uv inside a project:
+Install it via uv inside a project:

 # add the anthropic sdk to your project